 Tribes may want to consider violations of protection orders as a crime.
-However, a tribe must keep in mind that they do not have criminal jurisdiction over non-Indians.
-Tribes are also required to enforce protection orders from other jurisdictions under the VAWA.
+However, a tribe must keep in mind that they do not have criminal jurisdiction over non-Indians unless the tribe meets the requirements of section 904 of VAWA 2013.
+Tribes may also be required to enforce protection orders from other jurisdictions under the VAWA full faith and credit provision.
 This increases the importance of ensuring that there are civil sanctions.